A Wealth of Resources

 There are many types of ticks and diseases that can be carried by them.
 Know the basics about ticks, how to help prevent tick bites, how to remove them and what to watch for after a bite. www.cdc.gov/ticks

 We often have to suggest that patients lose weight.
-We know that their are many things that can hold one back in the process.
 We have found that the more prepared you can be the better your chances are.

 Here are some resources we have found helpful: